 WHO WILL ATTEND THE WORKSHOP

 Students and young professionals that have a strong commitment to social equity and sustainability.
 Participants may come from the following backgrounds: architecture, interior design, product design, engineering and related fields.
+The event is planned for a limited capacity of about 25 people.
 All participants must commit to participating in all the program components.
 No prior knowledge of sustainable building design is required.
 Come with an open mind and lots of enthusiasm!